johnbywater/dddeu2019/transcript/TRANSCRIPT.md

 Wieman wrote in his 1930 review: "Not many people will read Whitehead's recent book in this generation; not many will read it in any generation.
 But its influence will radiate through concentric circles of popularization until the common man will think and work in the light of it, not knowing whence the light came.
 After a few decades of discussion and analysis one will be able to understand it more readily than can now be done."

 Whitehead was born in 1861, and died in 1947.
-It was said, he was a genial sort of person….
+It was said, he was a genial sort of person....

 He was professor of mathematics at Cambridge and later professor of philosophy at Harvard.